-Before we start take a look at those cute jumping cats.
+Before we start take a look at that cute cat.

-You’re not so interested in what we have to say now are you?
-In fact some people may have left this page altogether and are now happily searching on Google for more cat photos.
+While it may have got your initial attention, you’re not so interested in what we have to say now are you?
+In fact some of you may have already left this page altogether, and are now happily searching on Google for more cat photos.

 You wouldn’t pepper an article with completely irrelevant and distracting images and comments – so why are so many web pages making this mistake?